 Jo Buyske, M.D.
 Associate Executive Director

 Dr. Jo Buyske joined the ABS in 2008.
 Dr. Buyske was previously chief of surgery and director of minimally invasive surgery at Penn Presbyterian Medical Center in Philadelphia and associate professor of clinical surgery at the University of Pennsylvania School of Medicine.
-Originally from New York City, she attended medical school at Columbia University and completed her general surgery residency at Massachusetts General Hospital in Boston.
+Originally from New Jersey, she attended medical school at Columbia University and completed her general surgery residency at Massachusetts General Hospital in Boston.
 She began her career as an assistant clinical professor of surgery at Tufts University on staff at the Lahey Clinic in Burlington, Massachusetts, before coming to Philadelphia.

 Dr. Buyske is a recent past president of the Society of American Gastrointestinal and Endoscopic Surgeons and a former ABS director.
 She also serves on the editorial boards of Archives of Surgery and Surgical Endoscopy.
 Her clinical experience specializes in applications of minimally invasive surgery to all areas of general and gastrointestinal surgery.
 She is certified by the ABS in general surgery.